rticommunity/rticonnextdds-connector/README.md

 ### RTI Connector for Connext DDS 6.0.0 - Getting Started
 *RTI Connector* for Connext DDS is a quick and easy way to access the power and functionality of [RTI Connext DDS](http://www.rti.com/products/index.html).
-It is based on [XML-Based Application Creation](https://community.rti.com/static/documentation/connext-dds/6.0.0/doc/manuals/connext_dds/xml_application_creation/RTI_ConnextDDS_CoreLibraries_XML_AppCreation_GettingStarted.pdf) and Dynamic Data.
+It is based on [XML Application Creation](https://community.rti.com/static/documentation/connext-dds/6.0.0/doc/manuals/connext_dds/xml_application_creation/RTI_ConnextDDS_CoreLibraries_XML_AppCreation_GettingStarted.pdf) and Dynamic Data.

 *Connector* was created to quickly and easily develop demos and proofs of concept.
 It can be useful for anybody who needs